googleapis/release-please/.github/ISSUE_TEMPLATE/feature_request.md

 Thanks for stopping by to let us know something could be better!

-**PLEASE READ**: If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/) instead of filing on GitHub.
-This will ensure a timely response.

  **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]
  **Describe the solution you'd like**